stoplightio/documentation/designer.md

 [petstore](http://petstore.swagger.io/v2/swagger.json).
 You could, of course, import that Swagger file into a new StopLight project, but we'll be creating a slightly different API by hand.

-Follow along in the video, or read below.
+Follow along in the video, and/or read below.

 ::: meta
 @[vimeo](147427619)